Wisconsin Advantages for Amlat

 Amlat’s Wisconsin Cheese Products Benefit from All of these Wisconsin Quality Assurance Programs

 All Amlat Cheese varieties are crafted and packaged in Wisconsin.
-Amlat’s primary cheese suppliers have 2 Wisconsin Master Cheesemakers overseeing their make-procedures for six (6) of the most popular cheese varieties made in Wisconsin.
-All of the Amlat varieties are crafted and packaged in Wisconsin.
-These Wisconsin-based cheese businesses have also won 0ver 100 award ribbons in the past decade for those cheese varieties that have been selected by Amlat for our introductory cheese product line.
+Amlat’s Wisconsin Cheese suppliers are connected to Wisconsin Master Cheesemakers to oversee the make procedures for our most popular nature cheese varieties.
+These Wisconsin-based companies are also state, national and international cheese competition award winners in the past decade for those cheese varieties that have been selected for Amlat brand’s introductory cheese product lines.

 Wisconsin is the only U.S. State that has:

 - Master Cheese Makers Certification Programs.
 There are currently 59 Masters in the State.